mckennapsean/dissertation/content/05-worksheet.md

 icons, and the consensus was that most students did not realize what these were for so their use may be superfluous or should be made more clear.
-Additionally, providing weekly advisor feedback was crucial for improving students' confidence in visualization design: "because we got to meet with [an advisor] then we had time carved out [for] doing the worksheets" (P5).
+Additionally, providing weekly advisor feedback was crucial for improving students' confidence in visualization design: _"because we got to meet with [an advisor] then we had time carved out [for] doing the worksheets"_ (P5).

+## Summary

+In this chapter, we introduced four new worksheets to guide and teach students through the visualization design process.
+For each of the four design activities, we identified five steps, four generative and one evaluative with additional tips and hints, to help guide visualization novices through the design process.
+By deploying these worksheets for use in a visualization classroom and cumulative project, we observed how students utilized and interacted with the worksheets.
+We conducted a qualitative evaluation of the worksheets using semistructured interviews, and we found that the _understand_ and _ideate_ worksheets were the most beneficial and appreciated by the students we worked with.
+Furthermore, students suggested adding more materials and worksheets, such as incorporating VizItCards [@He2017] or new worksheets for exploring data and outlining programming advice for good code.
+As an initial, external validation of the worksheets and design activity framework, we consider this evaluation a success for actionably guiding students through a visualization design project.